Kim Ho Jik

 Kim began work on a doctoral degree at Cornell University in 1949.
 During this time, Kim was isolated from his family, as they stayed behind in Korea, and were affected by the Korean War.
-Kim was introduced to the LDS Church by Oliver Wayman, a fellow Cornell graduate student who was also a member of the church.
-Kim was baptized on September 29, 1951.
-The baptism was performed in the Susquehanna River, the same body of water in which Joseph Smith and Oliver Cowdery were baptized in 1829.
+Kim was introduced to the LDS Church by Oliver Wayman, a fellow Cornell graduate student.
+Kim was baptized on September 29, 1951, in the Susquehanna River, the same body of water in which Joseph Smith and Oliver Cowdery were baptized in 1829.

 Kim returned to Korea in 1952.
 He was appointed vice minister of education by South Korean president Syngman Rhee.
 Other positions Kim held after his return to Korea were a professorship at Hongik College, dean of animal husbandry at Konguk University, and the vice chairmanship of the Seoul City Board of Education.
-Kim also served as president of the National Fisheries College at Pusan.
-Kim was also a member of the Korean National Academy of Arts and Sciences.
+He also served as president of the National Fisheries College at Pusan.
+He was also a member of the Korean National Academy of Arts and Sciences.

 Kim's children, Kim Tai Whan and Kim Young Sook, were among the first four people baptized into the LDS Church in Korea on August 3, 1952.
 Kim baptized his other two children, Kim Chun Sook and Kim Shin Hwan on January 3, 1953.

 On August 2, 1955, Kim was set apart as the president of the Korean District of the LDS Church by apostle Joseph Fielding Smith.
-Among those influenced by Kim's leadership of the church was Han In Sang, who became a general authority of the church.
+Among those influenced by Kim's church leadership was Han In Sang, who became a church general authority.
 Kim held the position of district president when he died.

 In about 1970, Kim's widow, Pil Kun Park, joined the LDS Church.